Our Program and Approach

 “When I walk into KU Osborne Park Preschool, it’s like I’m walking into a magical kingdom.
 I might see a snow leopard in her cave of wooden blocks, a swaggle of policemen with cardboard handcuffs or bounty hunters collecting raindrops in buckets.
 It is wonderful to see my son flourishing in an environment where learning and discovery are so highly prized.” - KU Osborne Park parent

 “My daughter is in her second year at KU Osborne Park.
 She adores the educators and loves that there's a wide variety of activities to choose from.
 She enjoys playing in the mud pit, jumping on the trampoline and balance boards, building with magna tiles and doing the table top games like visual matrices and puzzles.
-Recently, her friend brought in a found bird's nest, which the teachers and kids have followed up with related activities.
-There are themed days including bring-your-bike/scooter day, storytelling and science incursions, as well as a bushwalking program.
 Above all the children just seem to love it and thrive in the natural environment.
 The teachers are so committed, and the children have lots of space to burn off all their energy!” – KU Osborne Park parent

 Each KU centre is unique.
 The best outcomes for children are created within relationships and interactions between children and staff, and children and their families, not within four walls.
 We work hard to create beautiful, interesting, welcoming learning environments for children – whatever our setting.